-Or Part 4 for returning Year Abroad students; during the year abroad students are required to complete a Year Abroad Report (HUMA3013).
-This is assessed on a pass/fail basis.)
+Part 3 (Year Abroad) or Part 4 for returning Year Abroad students; during the year abroad students are required to complete a Year Abroad Report (HUMA3013), assessed on a pass/fail basis.)

-- 1. This is an indicative timetable and the semester in which modules are taught may vary. - 2.
-You may also choose to substitute up to TWO (i.e. 30 CATS) of the non-compulsory courses for selected alternate modules of equivalent value from another discipline, depending on timetabling constraints and your tutor's and that Faculty's acceptance of you taking the module.
+- 1. This is an indicative list and the semester in which modules are taught may vary. - 2.
+Students may also choose to substitute up to TWO (i.e. 30 CATS) of the non-compulsory modules for selected alternate modules of equivalent value from another discipline, depending on timetabling constraints and your tutor's and that Faculty's acceptance of you taking the module.

-Exit Award: Conferment of award/graduation
+Exit Award: Conferment of award/graduation.